PyDever/python-keyboard-drivers/README.md

 ```shell
 $ make build
 ```
-WARNING: This will delte the alternate kernel driver.
+WARNING: This will DISABLE the alternate kernel driver.
 You really have to trust my driver now! ;)
 ```shell
 $ sudo rm /dev/input/event4